The Tail Continues!

 She is certainly starting to be a serious lapful by now.
 Some of that is, of course, the copious amount of hair.
 You could have stuffed pillows with the hair that would come off her during combings in high-shed periods.

 That was the year we started taking her down to the river.
 That's the Black Warrior, originating somewhere northwest of Birmingham and winding through West Alabama to join the Tombigbee at Demopolis.
-Back in the high times for coal, many barges laden with same would make their way downriver to Mobile.
-That river was a centerpiece of my growing up, and both of my published novels feature it.

 The two of them are on a table at the public park just upriver from the Selden Lock & Dam, which replaced the old Lock 7 Lock and Dam of my childhood, work on the new facility being completed in 1962.
 On the map below, coming downriver from upper right, we are just about where that first "Parking" is indicated.